 Do you have debts you are struggling to pay?
-As a first step, you should seek advice.
+As a first step, you should seek advice from a money adviser.

 Please see debt solutions below for what may be available to you.
 The following publications give more information about dealing with debt: